 How does the prostate change with age?

-The prostate has two main growth phases – one during puberty when it becomes twice the size, and another when a man reaches the age of 25 (approx.).
+The prostate has two main growth phases – one during puberty when it doubles in size, and another when a man reaches the age of 25 (approximately).
 From the age of 25, it will continue to increase in size at a steady rate throughout a man’s life and may reach the size of a lemon.

 It’s still not fully understood why the prostate continues to grow as men get older.
 Though it’s been suggested that it happens as a result of hormonal changes.